mhpuglia/APPLESEED/README.md

 ## About
-APPLESEED (Puglia, Slobin, & Williams, 2021) preprocesses task-based or resting-state EEG data and then computes scale-wise entropy on the data.
+APPLESEED (Puglia, Slobin, & Williams, 2022) preprocesses task-based or resting-state EEG data and then computes scale-wise entropy on the data.
 Scale-wise entropy is an adaptation of multiscale entropy (Costa et al., 2002) in which sample entropy (Richman & Moorman, 2000) is calculated across discontinuous data epochs (Grandy et al., 2016) on the residuals (i.e., after subtracting the within-person average response across trials/epochs) of the preprocessed EEG data, with the entropy similarity criterion parameter, r, recalculated at each scale.

 APPLESEED is implemented as a set of MATALB scripts and functions, including APPLESEED_setup(), which prepares raw EEG data for use in APPLESEED, APPLESEED(), which executes the preprocessing and entropy estimation pipeline on the prepared dataset, and APPLESEED_batch, which demonstrates how APPLESEED can be run as a batch across multiple subjects’ data.

-See Puglia, Slobin, & Williams (2021) for more information on the development and optimization of APPLESEED.
+See Puglia, Slobin, & Williams (2022) for more information on the development and optimization of APPLESEED.

 * Costa, M., Goldberger, A.L., Peng, C.-K., 2002.
 Multiscale Entropy Analysis of Complex Physiologic Time Series.
 Phys.
 Rev. Lett.
 89, 068102.
 * Grandy, T.H., Garrett, D.D., Schmiedek, F., Werkle-Bergner, M., 2016.
 On the estimation of brain signal entropy from sparse neuroimaging data.
 Sci.
 Rep. 6, 23073.
-* Puglia, M.H., Slobin, J.S., Williams, C.L., 2021.
-The Automated Preprocessing Pipe-Line for the Estimation of Scale-wise Entropy from EEG Data (APPLESEED): Development and validation for use in pediatric populations. bioRxiv. https://doi.org/10.1101/2021.07.10.450198.
+* Puglia, M.H., Slobin, J.S., Williams, C.L., 2022.
+The Automated Preprocessing Pipe-Line for the Estimation of Scale-wise Entropy from EEG Data (APPLESEED): Development and validation for use in pediatric populations.
+Developmental Cognitive Neuroscience, 101163.
 * Richman, J.S., Moorman, J.R., 2000.
 Physiological time-series analysis using approximate entropy and sample entropy.
 Am.
 J. Physiol.
 Circ.
 Physiol.
 278, H2039–H2049.